Where to start in managing diet problems

 This page has information on how to start getting help with diet problems and who can help when you have cancer.
 There is information on

 If you have a problem with diet, digestion or weight loss, you need to talk to your doctor, cancer nurse or dietician.
 If you talk to your doctor first, they will most likely refer you to the hospital dietician for help.
 This is because dieticians are experts in these problems.
 Many cancer units and hospitals now have dieticians particularly for people with cancer.
 So they have a lot of knowledge and experience about the problems you may face.
 They will work with your doctor to decide together how best to manage your diet problems.
-Other people who may be important in helping to manage your diet problems include your family and friends, Macmillan nurses, social worker and religious leaders.
+Other people who may be important in helping to manage your diet problems include your family and friends, specialist nurses, social worker and religious leaders.
 There is more information about how these people can help you in the section on your feelings about diet problems.

 Before anything can be done, your doctor and dietician will need to know a lot about your illness and diet.
 This is called a nutritional assessment.
 Your doctor or dietician will ask you a lot of questions about the history of your illness and your appetite and weight.
 This may seem like too much to deal with if you are very tired, weak or sick.
 But it is extremely important that you are properly assessed for your nutritional problems so you get the right treatment.